GearHearsALL/apprenticeVr2/README.md

 # ApprenticeVR

 ApprenticeVR is a modern, cross-platform desktop application built with Electron, React, and TypeScript, designed for managing and sideloading content onto Meta Quest devices.
 It aims to provide a user-friendly and feature-rich alternative to existing sideloading tools.
+This fork is made specifically to fix the issue with ApprenticeVR, where the VRP Mirror doesn't connect, due to a dead link.
+This issue has been fixed.
+It..
+It was already fixed in someones ELSES fork but i forked it AGAIN, and added builds so you dont have to compile it yourself.

 ## Inspiration